 Like anything else in IT managed services, it depends on the vendor and on your internal resources.
 If you have SAP GRC access control software that produces incomprehensible output, the problem probably isn’t your compliance team — it’s the software or the vendor support; if your software doesn’t provide high level overviews for executives, clear technical data for administration and multi-level access for compliance teams, switch to a product that does.

 But in many cases, outsourcing SAP GRC access control and process control can save money and improve your compliance program.
 The right IT managed services provider can ensure your software is setup and configured properly, free your internal staff to work on more strategic projects, and provide an invaluable outside observer to prevent issues like fraud and poor change management.

 Symmetry’s Security Complete PlusGRC provides total security and compliance services, taking the stress out of protecting business assets.
 Our highly-trained consultants are experts in SAP administration, security and compliance, providing a level of protection very few organizations could afford to hire internally.
 Services include 24x7x365 user administration and compliance monitoring, and comprehensive reporting across all levels of your organization.

-With ever changing governance, risk and compliance (GRC) functions, having manual processes and documents to control your SAP environment only prevent your business from growing and being agile, efficient, and resourceful.
+With ever changing GRC functions, having manual processes and documents to control your SAP environment is impractical.
+This system prevents your business from growing and being agile, efficient, and resourceful.
 Automating your GRC access control can also prove challenging due to the complexity and need for an integrated end-to-end approach.